This article describes general procedures that you can use

 and shutdown problems.
 For information about the correct CMOS and BIOS settings

-inquire about the latest BIOS update available for your computer.
+the latest BIOS update available for your computer.

 How to Use a Parallel Installation to Identify the Cause of the Shutdown Behavior